openvar/variantValidator/docs/INSTALLATION.md

 ## Setting up validator database (MySQL)

-A MySQL database is required to run VariantValidator.
-We recommend creating a user and password specific to the VariantValidator database, for example:
+A MySQL database called validator is required to run VariantValidator.
+We recommend creating a user and password specific to the validator database, for example:

 ```
 $ mysql CREATE USER '<USER>'@'<HOST>' IDENTIFIED BY '<PASSWORD>';